 At the core of somatic psychology is the assertion that the mind and body are deeply connected; the mind influences the body, and the body influences the mind.
 Contemporary practitioners of somatic therapy believe that viewing the mind and body as one entity is essential to the therapeutic process.
 The mind-body entity will move towards a path of healing and growth on its own when provided with an environment that is safe and allows for positive interaction, guided by a professional therapist.

 How Does Somatic Therapy Differ From Other Therapies?

 It is important to know that somatic therapy is unlike body therapy.
-Body therapy, although also a holistic approach, involves massages, bodywork and the belief that sometimes all a person needs to do is relax, receive, breathe, release or even play in order to improve their well-being.
+Body therapy, although also a holistic approach, involves massages, bodywork and the belief that sometimes all a person needs to do is relax, receive, breathe, release, or even play to improve their well-being.

-While the more conventional types of talk therapy generally focus exclusively on the mind, somatic therapy involves engaging the body as well, differentiating this therapeutic approach from those you are more likely to encounter with most clinicians.
+While the more conventional types of talk therapy generally focus exclusively on the mind, somatic therapy also involves engaging the body, differentiating this therapeutic approach from those you are more likely to encounter with most clinicians.